|

 For bicyclists loving off road, I will show an additional route: From Vidin to Novoseltsi to Bela Rada to Voynitsa to Kula to Poletkovtsi to Staropatitsa to Rakovitsa.

-I think this route is better in the back direction, although to find the off road in Rakovica is not so easy, the GPS device here would be helpful. |
+This route is better in the reverse direction.
+Finding the off road in Rakovica is not so easy.
+The GPS device here would be helpful. |

 ||